 Given a directed graph with demand value on each node, lower bound and capacity on each edge, we want to check if those demands on each vertex can be satisfied by meeting those requirements on edges.
 For example:

-We will say it’s feasible circulation if node A can flow out 5 unit flow, node B can flow out 4, node C can receive 6, and node D can receive 6 and flows obey the edge restrictions.
+We will say it’s a feasible circulation if node A can flow out 5 unit flow, node B can flow out 4, node C can receive 6, and node D can receive 6 and flows obey the edge restrictions.
 (Notation on edges: a/b means lower bound is a, and capacity is b)

 Data Structure:

-We use adjacent list to store the whole graph information, including the node name, node demand, edge lower bound and capacity.
+We use adjacent lists to store the whole graph information, including the node name, node demand, edge lower bound and capacity.

 Graph: